hphelion/documentation/cloudos/manage.operational-dashboard.cloud-tab.md

 ### Updates and Extensions Overview

 The updates and extensions feature allows you to connect to, list, and retrieve hot fixes and updates from the HP Cloud OS Distribution Network (CODN) and apply them to your HP Cloud OS environment.
-In this help, such hot fixes and updates are referred to as *content packages*.
+In this topic, such hot fixes and updates are referred to as *content packages*.

 ### Updates and Extensions Page